christabor/flask_jsondash/docs/schemas.md

 For all charts, examples are either directly linked below, or can be found by browising the [example app endpoints](../example_app/endpoints.py) and [configs](../example_app/examples/).

+*Sharing data on a single endpoint*

+It is also possible to share data on a single endpoint, by effectively "namespacing" each chart.
+See [example shared data configuration](https://github.com/christabor/flask_jsondash/blob/master/example_app/examples/config/shared-data.json) and the [core config schema](config.md) under `modules:key`.

 ## Vega

 Vega-Lite is a high-level grammar for interactive graphics.
 It provides a concise JSON syntax for supporting rapid generation of interactive multi-view visualizations.
 Visit [vegalite](https://vega.github.io/vega-lite/docs) for more.